About Thai Bodywork School and Clinic

 Ancient Thais treated a number of ailments by using massage to restore the flow of energy throughout the body.
 Traditional Thai massage is a deep, full-body treatment, which includes both stretching of the joints and muscles and applied pressure to the sen lines.

 Historically, Thai massage has an energetic basis and does not target or identify specific muscles for treatment.
 Thai Bodywork teaches a deep repertoire of traditional Thai techniques, informed by the modern discipline of Clinical Thai Bodywork.
-This modality, originally developed by Chuck Duff and now being co-developed with Jennifer Wright, combines trigger point therapy and other western clinical approaches with the Thai techniques, resulting in a powerful formula for addressing conditions of pain and dysfunction.
-Chuck and Jennifer teach a number of CTB workshops as part of the Thai Bodywork program.
+This modality, originally developed by Chuck Duff and later co-developed with Jennifer Wright, combines trigger point therapy and other western clinical approaches with the Thai techniques, resulting in a powerful formula for addressing conditions of pain and dysfunction.

 Thai Bodywork School History